lammps/lammps/doc/src/kspace_style.rst

-   All of the PPPM styles can be used with single-precision FFTs by using the compiler switch -DFFT\_SINGLE for the FFT\_INC setting in your lo-level Makefile.
+   All of the PPPM styles can be used with single-precision FFTs by using the compiler switch -DFFT\_SINGLE for the FFT\_INC setting in your low-level Makefile.
 This setting also changes some of the PPPM operations (e.g. mapping charge to mesh and interpolating electric fields to particles) to be performed in single precision.
 This option can speed-up long-range calculations, particularly in parallel or on